 If you implement a sell-to-cover, share withholding, a same day sale, or a stock swap to exercise your employee stock options, it’s possible that you will not need to bring any cash to the table.
 This flexibility is attractive for someone who may not have adequate cash on hand or may not want to use that cash to buy shares of stock.

-Advantage 3.
-You Get to Participate in the Potential Upside of the Company
+3. Employee Stock Options Allow You to Participate in the Potential Upside of the Company

 Employee stock options can provide a quality source of income in addition to cash compensation.
 If a company prospers and the stock price rises, you share in the company’s success, and your hard work is rewarded in a tangible way.
 For both employees and non-employees, this is a particularly powerful compensation tool.